jecurran95050/ios_upgrader_sanitized/README.md

 selected to work with the DNAC BU for a feature that later became DNAC SWIM (Software Image Mgmt).

 All thanks to this early project.

+## Note about Sanitization:
+This is a sanitized version of my original project.
+Unfortunately, due to sanitization, the project no longer functions as expected.